UWCS/stardust/content/resources/docker.md

 You can now start your app with `podman run myapp`.
 You’ll see gunicorn starting up, and then head to `localhost:8080` in your browser to see your hello world message again.

-This won’t work: why?
+This didn’t work: why?
 We said that containers are isolated from their host, which includes networking and ports.
 We need to explicitly expose ports from the container to the host when we start it.

 We’re going to use a different command to start the container.
 ```
 podman run -d -p '8080:8080' myapp
 ```

 The `-d` flag tells podman to start the container in the background.
 The `-p '8080:8080'` flag tells podman that we want to map port 8080 on the host to port 8080 on the container.
-You can now head to `localhost:8080` in your browser to see your ‘Hello, world’ message!
+You can now head to `localhost:8080` in your browser to see your ‘Hello World!’ message!

 A few other useful podman commands:
 - `podman ps` will show all running containers and their names
 - `podman logs` will show the logs from any running containers
 - `podman attach` will attach to a running container
+- `podman stop` will stop a running container

 Create a new Git commit with your Dockerfile and push it.